A terminal diagram as a static form report.

 Dynamic Forms

 In comparison to static forms, it is possible to insert so-called ‘dynamic areas’ into dynamic forms so that they can be adapted to suit the needs of the individual using them.
-The row height can be varied by activating the 'Adapt row height dynamically' form property, meaning that the more information inputted, the bigger the form.
+The row height can be varied by activating the 'Adapt row height dynamically' form property, meaning that the more information is inputted, the bigger the form.

 MicrosoftTeams-image (5)The same terminal diagram in a dynamic form report.